 In the NRC's scoring process, points will be given to each project in ranking the projects, with the total number of points determining the final project ranking list.
 The following fifteen criteria constitute the items for which points will be assigned.
-Point assignments will be 0 to 6 for items 1 through 9; and 0 to 3 for items 10 through 15.
+Point assignments will be 0, 2, 4, or 6 for items 1 through 8; and 0, 1, 2, or 3 for items 9 through 15.
 Two additional points will be awarded to projects which address issues determined by the NRC to be the result of a federal mandate.